SECRET LIFE OF MACHINES 2, UPDATE 2004

 data and need a complete computer to decipher the signals, so digital

-radio sets are currently still expensive.
+radio sets are currently still expensive and coverage is patchy.

 – their mechanics are certainly much simpler.
 There is still a question

 about the longevity of the disks, particularly the home writable formats